SirAnthony/element.js/README.rst

 Special parameters of second argument:

-:style      Object that will be passed to Node style property.
+:style:      Object that will be passed to Node style property.
-:choices    List that will be processed as list of options, and passed to
+:choices:    List that will be processed as list of options, and passed to
              options, i.e. its contents will be passed to addOption_ function with created Node as first, content of `choises` as second and content of `value` as third parameter.
-:childNodes Array or Object with child nodes of current element, will be
+:childNodes: Array or Object with child nodes of current element, will be
              passed to appendChild_ function.

-.. _createMany:
+.. _createMany: element.createMany

-element.createMany
 ----------------------------

 Creates array of elements.